andlink/navbar-html-php-mysql/README.md

 ## HTML NAVBAR stored in MySQL database

-Easy PHP script that create a NAVBAR stored in a MySQL database
+Easy PHP script that create NAVBAR and SITEMAP.XML from record stored in a MySQL database

 ### PHP
 GET navbar list